ADHD Assessment & Diagnosis

 Symptoms in adults & children

 Symptoms of ADHD may fluctuate throughout the day, depending on demands and stimulation from a person's environment or relationships.
 Often, adults and children diagnosed with ADHD have trouble paying attention, organizing their time and space, controlling their emotions, and finishing projects they’ve started.
-They may feel restless, have difficulty unwinding, and experience hyperactivity, which can cause them to feel like they’re being driven by a motor.
+Individuals with ADHD may feel restless, have difficulty unwinding, and experience hyperactivity, which can cause them to feel like they’re being driven by a motor.
 Children may have difficulty waiting their turn and frequently interrupt conversations.
 Although many people experiencing ADHD might have difficulty concentrating on certain projects, they can exhibit a strong, sustained focus when they’re engaging in an activity that interests them.
 For example, they may abandon a school-related task to hyper-focus on stimulating activities, such as video games, or other activities they feel passionate about.

 The process of diagnosing ADHD

 To receive a proper diagnosis of ADHD, an individual typically must consult with a licensed mental health professional who can provide a comprehensive ADHD evaluation.
-The healthcare professional will likely administer screenings, a physical exam, and other assessments to ensure there is not a medical condition or another mental health condition causing symptoms to arise.
+The healthcare professional will likely administer ADHD screenings, a physical exam, and other ADHD assessments to ensure there is not a medical condition or another mental health condition causing symptoms to arise.
 The effects of certain health concerns (e.g., a physical health condition that causes hearing impairment) can mimic ADHD symptoms.
 Additionally, common symptoms of depression and anxiety can resemble ADHD symptoms.

 Once the provider has completed their evaluation, they may then compare the individual’s symptoms with the diagnostic criteria for ADHD.
 There typically must be at least five symptoms present (of the nine symptoms outlined in the Diagnostic and Statistical Manual of Mental Disorders) for healthcare providers to diagnose ADHD.
 According to the Centers for Disease Control and Prevention (CDC), children up to age 16 may need to have six or more symptoms of inattention.